JD-Mani/Bharath_Intern/README.md

 ## Contributing
 While this repository primarily serves as a record of my internship tasks, I welcome suggestions, improvements, and collaborations.
 Feel free to open an issue or submit a pull request if you have any valuable input.

 ## Installation

-Install Visual Code  and
-Need a Weather API Key, create a TMDB account for the Netflix Data
+Install Visual Code  and need a Weather API Key, create a TMDB account for the Netflix Data

 ## 🛠 Skills
 HTML, CSS, JAVASCRIPT